Full analytical dashboard · Updated May 9, 2026

 Fulmer records 5.4% first-choice.
 The Mainstreet IRV simulation projects his early elimination with his transfer flows unmodelled.
 Where his supporters place second and third choices is not captured in available data.

 The preferences of approximately 39,422 members beyond the poll sample are unsampled across all five candidates.
 The April 24 CSFN debate (party-sanctioned, all five candidates) is the last named variable before ballots mail May 9.
-Rustad has not declared an endorsement as of April 19, 2026.
-The membership cutoff has closed.
+Rustad has not declared a public endorsement.
+Membership cutoff closed April 18.
+Ballots distributed from May 9 · verification deadline May 20.

 Polling